Fireside

 sufficiency alone for their eternal lives, and not in the doctrines of

-men, nor empty promises, nor spiritual IOU's from some so-called
+men, nor empty promises, nor spiritual IOU's from some religious denomination or organization.

 Amen.